-Beneficient is a financial services company, based in Dallas, Texas, that markets an array of liquidity and trust administration products to alternative asset investors primarily comprised of mid-to-high-net-worth individuals having a net worth between \$5 million and \$30 million ("MHNW") and small-tomidsize institutional investors and family offices with less than \$1 billion in investable assets ("STMIs").
-Ben LP plans to offer its products and services through its five operating subsidiaries, which include (i) Ben Liquidity, L.L.C. and its subsidiaries (collectively, "Ben Liquidity"), (ii) Ben Custody, L.L.C. and its subsidiaries (collectively, "Ben Custody Admin"), (iii) Ben Insurance, L.L.C. and its subsidiaries (collectively, "Ben Insurance"), (iv) Ben Markets, L.L.C., and its subsidiaries (collectively, "Ben Markets") and (v) The Beneficient Company Group (USA), L.L.C ("Beneficient USA").
+Beneficient is a financial services company, based in Dallas, Texas, that markets an array of liquidity and trust administration products to alternative asset investors primarily comprised of mid-to-high-net-worth individuals having a net worth between \$5 million and \$30 million ("MHNW") and small-to-midsize institutional investors and family offices with less than \$1 billion in investable assets ("STMIs").
+Ben LP plans to offer its products and services through its five operating subsidiaries, which include (i) Ben Liquidity, L.L.C. and its subsidiaries (collectively, "Ben Liquidity"), (ii) Ben Custody, L.L.C. and its subsidiaries (collectively, "Ben Liquidity"), (iii) Ben Insurance, L.L.C. and its subsidiaries (collectively, "Ben Insurance"), (iv) Ben Markets, L.L.C., and its subsidiaries (collectively, "Ben Markets") and (v) The Beneficient Company Group (USA), L.L.C ("Beneficient USA").
 Ben Liquidity plans to operate a trust company that is a Kansas Technology Enabled Fiduciary Financial Institutions ("TEFFI") authorized to serve as an alternative asset custodian, trustee and lender with statutory powers granted for each of these activities and permitting Ben Liquidity to provide fiduciary financing for certain of its customer liquidity transactions.
 Ben Custody Admin plans to operate a Texas trust company that is being organized to provide its customers with certain administrative, custodial and trustee products and specialized services focused on alternative asset investors.
 Ben Insurance has been chartered as a Bermuda based insurance company that plans to offer certain customized insurance products and services covering risks relating to owning, managing and transferring alternative assets.
 Ben Markets is in the regulatory process for acquiring a captive registered broker-dealer that would conduct certain of its activities attendant to offering a suite of products and services from the Beneficient family of companies.
-Certain of Ben LP's operating subsidiary products and services involve or are offered to certain of the ExAlt Trusts, which operate for the benefit of the Non-Controlling Interest Holders, and are consolidated subsidiaries of Ben LP for financial reporting purposes (such trusts are and may individually be referred to as Custody Trusts, Collective Trusts, LiquidTrusts, and Funding Trusts).
+Certain of Ben LP's operating subsidiary products and services involve or are offered individually be referred to as Custody Trusts, Collective Trusts, LiquidTrusts, and Funding Trusts).
 Beneficient USA employs a substantial majority of the executives and staff for Beneficient's operating subsidiaries to which Beneficient USA provides administrative and technical services.